 Setting up a spreadsheet or a manual check-in process for your team to keep track of attendance, shifts, and leaves is a lot of work.
 Instead, you can use AttendanceBot.
 This smart HR bot does most of the work for you.

-Employees can punch in and out, and inform you about their leave.
-It’s especially nifty if you allow work from home.
-Employees just need to check in with AttendanceBot that they are working remotely and the Bot will record this detail for you.
+Employees can punch in and out, and inform you about their time off.
+It’s especially nifty if you allow work from home in a hybrid set up.
+Employees just need to check in with AttendanceBot that they are working remotely and the Slack app will record this detail for you.

 This Slack HR bot also makes shift planning and management more effortless.
 Read more about how AttendanceBot makes employee management simpler.